baas-business/tge/BaasIncentives.md

 **Functionality:**

 Creates an entry in storage with the param information.
-The total amount of rewarded token is given implicitly by **totalVestingStages x amountPerStage** and the total time by **totalVestingStages x blockTimePerStage**.
+The total amount of rewarded token is given implicitly by

+    totalAmount = totalVestingStages x amountPerStage

+and the total time in blocks by

+    totalTime = totalVestingStages x blockTimePerStage

 **Params:**